 How Do I Calculate FUTA Taxes?

-- For each payroll, you must determine FUTA taxes payable based on the total gross wages paid to employees, up to $7,000 per employee.
+For each payroll, you must determine FUTA taxes payable based on the total gross pay (pay before any withholding or deduction) paid to employees, up to $7,000 per employee each year.
 Then multiply this total by the FUTA tax rate (.06 percent currently).